reubano/meza/README.rst

 Interoperability
 ----------------

-tabutils plays nicely with NumPy and friends out of the box
+meza plays nicely with NumPy and friends out of the box

 setup
 ^^^^^

 .. code-block:: python

-    from tabutils import process as pr
+    from meza import process as pr

     # First create some records and types.
 Also, convert the records to a list
     # so we can reuse them.